 To break this habit, keep your hands busy with something else while wearing your headphones, such as holding a book or using a stress ball.
 You can also try to focus on the audio you are listening to rather than the wires themselves.

 In addition to avoiding playing with the wires, cleaning your headphones regularly is important.
 Wipe the earbuds and wire with a soft, dry cloth to remove dirt or debris.
 This will help maintain the sound quality and prevent any damage to the wires.

 Invest in Cable Guards

 Not only do cable guards increase the lifespan of your headphones, but they also improve the overall listening experience.
-Tangled cables can cause interference and affect sound quality, but with cable guards in place, you can enjoy uninterrupted, high-quality audio.
+With cable protectors, you may enjoy high-quality music without disturbance from tangled cords.